 - Consideration of the risk accepted by Mizuho and for the services provided by Mizuho

-Mizuho’s All–in Prices are tailored to individual clients and are based on Mizuho’s decisions as made in view of a broad range of factors, including market conditions, Mizuho’s own costs, and Mizuho’s relationship with the client.
+Sales margin [Mizuho’s All–in Prices are tailored to individual clients and are based on Mizuho’s decisions as made in view of a broad range of factors, including market conditions, Mizuho’s own costs, and Mizuho’s relationship with the client.
 Mizuho reserves the right to offer different prices to different customers for the same or similar transactions.
 It may also offer different prices to the same customer according to the type, complexity, or amount of an Order, at its own discretion.
 Mizuho is not obliged to disclose the amount of revenue that it is expected to earn from a transaction, and the same applies to the components of an All–in Price for a particular transaction.

 Please note that any quoted price does not imply the price of inventory that Mizuho held, acquired, or would acquire to execute the transaction with a client.
-It does also not ensure that there is or will be a market that will allow Mizuho to execute a transaction at a specific price.
+It also does not ensure that there is or will be a market that will allow Mizuho to execute a transaction at a specific price.

 Protection of Client Information

-Mizuho has introduced policies, procedures, and management methods to manage and protect the confidential information of its clients in a strict manner.
+Mizuho has introduced policies, procedures, and methods to manage and protect the confidential information of its clients in a strict manner.

-Mizuho may disclose the confidential information of its clients as necessary in certain circumstances (including, but not limited to the following).
+Mizuho may disclose the confidential information of its clients as necessary in certain circumstances (including, but not limited to the following):

 - To the extent necessary for executing, processing, clearing, assigning, or settling a transaction